Strategy Leaderboard

-Strategy Gallery is the discovery surface for strategies.
-Use it to inspect public or shared strategies, then copy the ones you want into your Library for reuse.
+Strategy Leaderboard is the discovery surface for strategies.
+Use it to inspect curated strategy families and their ranked variants, then copy the ones you want into your Library for reuse.

 Every strategy is built from a small set of composable pieces: